What is Book Value?

-The company’s balance sheet also makes room for any depreciation in the value of assets.
-It enables the book value to be a closer match to the real or actual value of the company.
-Book value is typically given per share, determined by dividing all shareholder equity by the number of common stock shares that are still outstanding.
+The company’s balance sheet also incorporates depreciation in the book value of assets.
+It attempts to match the book value with the real or actual value of the company.
+Book value is typically shown per share, determined by dividing all shareholder equity by the number of common stock shares that are outstanding.

 Importance of Book Value

 Book value is considered important in terms of valuation because it represents a fair and accurate picture of a company’s worth.
-The figure is determined using factual company data and isn’t typically a subjective figure.
-This means that investors and market analysts get a reasonable idea of the company’s actual worth.
+The figure is determined using historical company data and isn’t typically a subjective figure.
+It means that investors and market analysts get a reasonable idea of the company’s worth.

 Book value is primarily important for investors using a value investing strategy because it can enable them to find bargain deals on stocks, especially if they suspect that a company is undervalued and/or is poised to grow, and the stock is going to rise in price.

 Stocks that trade below book value are often considered a steal because they are anticipated to turn around and trade higher.
 Investors who can grab the stocks while costs are low in relation to the company’s book value are in an ideal position to make a substantial profit and be in a good trading position down the road.

 The Issue of Intangibles

-Book value’s inescapable flaw is the fact that it doesn’t accurately account for intangible things of value within a company, which includes items such as patents and intellectual property.
+Book value’s inescapable flaw is the fact that it doesn’t accurately account for intangible assets of value within a company, which includes items such as patents and intellectual property.
 What does this mean for investors?
 It means they need to be wise and observant, taking the type of company and the industry it operates in under consideration.

 For example, consider a value investor who is looking at the stock of a company that designs and sells apps.
 Because it is a technology company, a major portion of the company’s value is rooted in the ideas for, and rights to create, the apps it markets.